Rake-Randle/IT-Work/README.md

 >
 > - Introduction: A title and an image are displayed to introduce the topic of reinforcement learning with OpenAI Gym.
 > - RL Basics: Explains the components of reinforcement learning: Action, Reward, Environment, and Agent.
 It also includes a simple illustration of these components.
-> - Libraries and Installations: The necessary libraries (e.g., gym, numpy, time, pygame) are imported, and installation commands for the required libraries are provided in comments.
+> - Libraries and Installations: The necessary libraries (e.g., gym, numpy, time, pygame) are imported, and installation commands for the required libraries are provided in the comments.
 > - Creating the Environment: An environment for the CartPole task is created using the `gym.make()` function.
 The environment is set to render in "human" mode.
 > - States: The different states in the CartPole environment are explained, including the position and velocity of the cart and the angle and angular velocity of the pole.
 > - Simulation: The simulation is run using a loop.
 For each episode, the environment is reset, and random actions are taken for a certain number of time steps.
 The observations at each time step are collected.